jkeithtucker/Chess/README.md

 # Chess Project
 Chess game with all rules implemented.
-Written in C++.
+Written in C/C++.

 ## Application Information
 CMake used in conjunction with JSON presets (as per MSVS CMake project default).